 Gavin is a Partner at Irwin Mitchell solicitors and specialises in Corporate Finance.
 He advises businesses on a wide range of financial matters, including acquisitions and disposals, investments, equity fundraisings, shareholder arrangements, group reorganisations, joint ventures and corporate governance.

 Consultant Mining Geologist

-John worked as a deep mines geologist with the National Coal Board from 1969, progressing to senior technical positions in various UK coalfields, and then to British Coal’s Technical Services & Research Executive prior to industry privatisation in 1994.
-During that time, he developed personal specialisms in the depositional and structural geology of coal-bearing formations, particularly those of Carboniferous age.
-Following privatisation he applied these specialisms to various oil, gas and underground coal gasification projects, while maintaining his mining interests.
-His mining experience includes detailed understanding of its attendant risks and opportunities (geological through to commercial), and the specifics of coal geology, resource evaluations and exploration.
-John maintains close links with various UK universities, and has published many papers interpreting British coalfield geology; he gained his PhD in 1997, and is a Chartered Geologist.
+John worked as a deep mines geologist with the National Coal Board from 1969 in various UK coalfields, and then at British Coal prior to industry privatisation in 1994.
+He has a personal specialism in the depositional and structural geology of coal-bearing formations, particularly those of Carboniferous age.
+John maintains close links with various UK universities, and has published many papers.

 Tony provides specialist geological support to WCM on the local geological environment.
 Tony started work in mine surveying aged 15, and qualified as a mine surveyor in 1960, moving into geology in 1967, collating and interpreting all the underground geological input at large collieries in the north west of England.
 He has experience in aspects of geological work, including shaft sinking, mine developments and operational day to day geological requirements.